amandewett/amandewett/README.md

 # 💫 About Me:

-Bonjour, Driven by a curiosity for technology and a passion for building software that makes a difference, I am eager to bring my talents as a Full Stack Developer to your team and collaborate with creative thinker professionals on exciting projects.
-Myself Aman Dewett, a seasoned Software Developer with over 5 years of hands-on experience in NextJS, React, React Native, NodeJS, NestJS and Flutter development.
+I’m a Full Stack Developer with over 5 years of experience building web and mobile applications that are fast, scalable, and user-friendly.
+I specialize in ReactJS, Angular, NextJS, NodeJS, and TypeScript, and I enjoy solving real-world problems through technology.
+I love working closely with teams and stakeholders to build products that not only work well but also drive business success.

 ## 🌐 Socials: